LearnEcommerce / SaaS

 Merchant Solutions (Payments)

-Percentage of GMV processed through Shopify Payments
+Take rate on GMV processed through Shopify Payments and merchant services

 Subscription Solutions (SaaS)